Why we use DMEGC solar panels

 Installation process

-I handle every DMEGC installation personally, from the initial survey through to commissioning and grid connection.
-Being MCS-certified (NAP-66870) means your system qualifies for the Smart Export Guarantee, so you get paid for excess electricity you export back to the grid.
+Ashley personally oversees every DMEGC installation, from the initial survey through to commissioning and grid connection.
+Being MCS-certified (NAP-66870) means your system qualifies for the Smart Export Guarantee, so you get paid for excess electricity exported back to the grid.

 Most residential installations take 1-2 days depending on system size.
-I keep disruption to a minimum and tidy up afterwards.
+We keep disruption to a minimum and tidy up afterwards.

 What about Trina Vertex panels?

-Like I said at the start, DMEGC aren't the only quality panels out there.
-I also fit Trina Vertex series panels, which are equally reliable and come with similar specifications.
+DMEGC aren't the only quality panels available.
+We also fit Trina Vertex series panels, which are equally reliable and come with similar specifications.

 Areas we cover

-I'm based in Prestwich and cover the whole of Greater Manchester.
-I've completed DMEGC installations in Blackley, Middleton, Failsworth, Radcliffe, Stockport, Altrincham, and throughout Trafford.
+We're based in Prestwich and cover the whole of Greater Manchester.
+We've completed DMEGC installations in Blackley, Middleton, Failsworth, Radcliffe, Stockport, Altrincham, and throughout Trafford.

 Being local means no call-out charges for surveys and quick response times if you ever need anything sorting after installation.